kelloggm/cs-490-website/project-plan.md

 However: Large tasks (those which you can not provide a responsible estimate for) must be accompanied by smaller "research" tasks that can be performed early on in the project, providing clear deadlines by which the task must either be refined into smaller tasks (based on new knowledge gathered), or reworked/abandoned.
 You might consider even scheduling some of these research tasks to take place during Sprint 0 (immediately after submitting this document).

-For example: Consider if you were proposing the "Viewing Area" project (the individual project), without the experience of having completed it.
+For example: Consider if you were proposing a "Viewing Area" project (this was an individual project in previous semesters).
 It might be difficult to consider how to break down a task like "Implement the frontend components for sychnronized video playback" into something that you could commit to doing within a day or two.
 Given that this is a task that can be delayed until the end of the project (no other tasks depend on it), it would be wise to consider having some tasks early on in the project, such as: "Find react components that embed YouTube videos," and "Implement simple video player that does not synchronize playback."
 Completing these smaller tasks early would let you both demonstrate that some forward progress is being made, and also allow you to create a much more responsible estimate for how that last, otherwise insurmountably large task would take.

 Be realistic, and leave time for contingencies and for your other courses.
 If you are uncertain that some tasks will be feasible, then be sure to include evaluation tasks earlier-on in the project that will allow for "go/no-go" decisions to move forward on a task or drop it.